erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Remaining: 75 Shares

+**META**

+Sold a chunk of Meta shares to raise money.
+Bullish on their ads business and ability to use AI to improve its effectiveness.
+Facebook, Whatsapp and Instagram.
+Meta is flashing cash to build an AI superteam.
+Who knows how it will shake out, but Meta will be there competing with AI.
+Lightened position because I needed extra cash.
+Believe we will see Meta stock at $1000 per share someday.

+Sold: 3 Shares

+Remaining: 7 Shares

 **GOOG**

 I chose to make a slight trim of shares I bought at $180 before their earnings report.
 I regretted it because